Mailman (City Letter Carrier)

 I don't know why the mailman would take away the mail for the week that had been sitting in your mailbox as well as an "attempted" notice for another package.
 Did the other package perhaps need a signature?
 It is common for some people not to check their mailbox for days and it rarely fills up to the point that I can't put any more mail in the mailbox.
 I hope that the mail reappears or is it possible you received none (not likely) or that someone else in your household (if you don't live alone) took the mail in to your residence?

-Asked by Joel S over 10 years ago
+Asked by Megan over 10 years ago

-Asked by Andrew about 10 years ago
+Asked by Caroline about 11 years ago